arratik/pure_data_stuff/README.md

 dataplayer - this uses the soundfiler object to open _any_ file and play it as sound. sometimes this sounds awesome. sometimes not. your mileage may vary.

+greenwood - yep. it's exactly what you think it is.